jorgebucaran/classcat/README.md

 ## Credits

 Classcat is inspired by [JedWatson/classNames](https://github.com/JedWatson/classnames) with support for nested objects and [better performance](/bench/README.md).
-It differs from classNames in that it does not accept [variable arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
+The difference between classcat and classNames is that classNames accepts a [variable number of arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), whereas classcat only accepts a single argument.

 ```js
 cc("foo", "bar", "baz") // => foo